danielarantes/gettingcleaningdatacourseproject/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Below is a short description of the directions I used while doing this project.
+Note that the requirements where **NOT** implemented in the order they appear above.

-At first I decided to use data.table package instead of using data.frame's.
+It's important to mention that I decided to use **data.table** package instead of using data.frame's.

-1. On the first part, the general idea is to read both data sets and rbind them.
+- On the first part, the general idea is to read both data sets and rbind them.
 Then you find out there is no read.fwf for data.table.
 It would be possible to load into a data.frame and then cast it to data.table.
 One possible command to read the file was:
 ```{r}
 dt<-as.data.table(read.fwf('test/X_test.txt',header=F, widths=rep(c(-1,15),561), buffersize= 10)))
 ```